The best one-person tents 2024: solo shelters for backcountry epics

 Flysheet doesn’t offer the best all-round coverage

-It was hard not to be instantly impressed by the compact size and amazingly low weight of this tent when we first saw it packed away in its stuff sack, especially considering it’s a double-skinned, poled tent, not some gossamer thin, single-skinned trekking-pole shelter or air tent.
+First impressions go a long way and our expert tester Matthew admitted that "it was hard not to be instantly impressed by the compact size and amazingly low weight of this tent when we first saw it packed away in its stuff sack."
+This is especially admirable considering the Freelite 1 is a double-skinned pole tent, rather than a more minimalist single-skin trekking pole tent.
+It's ideal for backcountry adventures where every gram matters.

-All in all, it makes for one of the most comfortable solo tents around.
 As with most ultralight solo shelters, this is a tent designed for the milder months – we’d class it as a two-to-three season model.
 It’s also better suited to sheltered camp spots rather than exposed hillsides, since one side of the tent has a steep wall that can catch the wind.
-Our mountain camping expert advises: "just be sensible about where you pitch it and you’ll be fine."
+Matthew advises: "just be sensible about where you pitch it and you’ll be fine."

 Read our full MSR FreeLite 1 review